Intervention/docs/image/v3/basics/colors.md

 Return the currently set blending color as an instance of `ColorInterface::class`.
-This corresponds either to the color originally configured via the ImageManager or the blending color that was last set.
+This corresponds either to the color originally configured through the ImageManager or the blending color that was last set.

 ### Set the Blending Color

 > public function setBlendingColor(mixed $color): ImageInterface

 Set a new blending color in the configuration of the current image instance.
-This color will be used as the default for all subsequent operations which use blending color and will overwrite the originally defined value in the ImageManager configuration.
+This color will be used as the default for all subsequent operations that use a blend color, overwriting the original value defined in the ImageManager configuration.

 #### Parameters